domRiddle/ASF/FAQ.md

 ### Did somebody get banned for it?

 **Yes**, we had at least a few incidents so far that resulted in some kind of Steam suspension.
+Whether ASF itself was the root cause or not is entirely different story that we'll probably never get to know.

 One case was of a guy with over 1000+ bots getting trade banned (together with all bots), most likely due to excessive usage of `loot ASF` executed on all bots at once, or other suspicious one-side amount of trades in very short time.